 ⬡ FREE AirFlare membership offered to all Resort Staff

-⬡ 6 month FREE trial and 1/2 off of life to Resort Guests
+⬡ 6 month FREE trial and 1/2 off ($4.99 annual subscription) for life to Resort Guests